How Contact Center Information Security Became a Priority

 Navigating the Security Implications of Remote Work Environments

 Extending the network into homes has created new challenges for security managers.
 Much of this is connected to the equipment used in the house.
-Some companies allow employees to use their own devices – called Bring-Your-Own-Device (BYOD).
+Some companies allow employees to use their own devices – called Bring-Your-Own-Device (BYOD), which is where a reliable IT help desk becomes essential for managing device access and troubleshooting.
 Naturally, this means that the corporate network must be carefully shielded from any vulnerabilities on these computers.

 Cyberattacks can be more easily created when organizations expect remote workers to connect to the central system.
 Hackers can also target home Wi-Fi networks if they specifically target a company.